wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Hoffman        Expires 20 February 2023                [Page 3]
+Kumari & Hoffman          Expires 17 June 2023                  [Page 3]

-Internet-Draft               Reserve ALT TLD                 August 2022
+Internet-Draft               Reserve ALT TLD               December 2022

    Note that using .alt as a pseudo-TLD does not mandate how the non-DNS protocol will handle the name.
+To maximize compatibility with existing applications, it is suggested, but not required, that non- DNS protocols using names that end in .alt follow DNS name syntax.
    If the non-DNS protocol has a wire format like the DNS wire format, it might append the null label at the end of the name, but it also might not.
-This document does not make any suggestion for how non-DNS protocols deal with the wire format of their names.
+This document does not make any suggestion for how non- DNS protocols deal with the wire format of their names.

    Groups wishing to create new alternative namespaces may create their alternative namespace under a label that names their namespace under the .alt pseudo-TLD.
-They should attempt to choose a label that they expect to be unique among similar groups and, ideally, descriptive.
 Developers are wholly responsible for dealing with any collisions that may occur under .alt.

-   This document creates an IANA registry for specification documents that use the .alt pseudo-TLD.
-The intention of the registry it to let developers of non-DNS protocols using the .alt pseudo-TLD know which other developers are using names under .alt.
-It is possible for multiple different protocols to use the same names as each other.
-   Because there is no requirement or expectation that developers of non-DNS protocols will use the registry, there is no priority given to names that appear in the directory.
+   Regardless of the expectations above, names in the .alt pseudo-TLD will leak outside the context in which they are valid.
+Decades of experience show that such names will appear at recursive resolvers, and will thus also appear at the root servers for the global DNS.

+   Sending traffic to the root servers that is known to always elicit an NXDOMAIN response, such as queries for names ending in .alt, wastes resources.
+Caching resolvers performing aggressive use of DNSSEC- validated caches (described in [RFC8198]) will not send any queries for names under .alt to the root zone.
+Similarly, caching resolvers using QNAME minimization (described in [RFC9156]) will cause less of this traffic to the root servers because the negative responses will cover all names under .alt.

    Currently deployed projects and protocols that are using pseudo-TLDs may choose to move under the .alt pseudo-TLD, but this is not a